-Treat yourself with the iconic Agra Petha sweet dish at Munna Lal Pethe Wale at Rawat Pada Chowk.
+Treat yourself to the iconic Agra Petha sweet dish at Munna Lal Pethe Wale at Rawat Pada Chowk.
 A traditional sweet made of Ash Gourd fruit.
 It’s a normal shop, but the attraction lies in their fresh and genuine Pethas.

 We also saw how Pethas are made.
-Requested the owner of Munna Lal Pethe Wale, he agreed to show us the process of Petha making.
+Requested the owner of Munna Lal Pethe Wale, and he agreed to show us the process of Petha making.

 This street is full of Indian spices shops.
 When you enter the street, the aroma of turmeric and coriander will fill your nostrils.
 Well, you can understand the importance of spices to Indians and why they are an integral part of the food.

 Cover your nose if you are prone to sneezing.
 Wander the lanes and see for yourself the various types of Indian spices.

 Mankameshwar Mandir an Agra Heritage